Logo

 Selena Gomez released her first Spanish-language project, an EP titled Revelacion, in March 2021.

-Selena Gomez performed at the 2021 UEFA Champions League Final opening ceremony in May She later collaborated with Colombian singer Camilo in a song titled "999".
+Selena Gomez performed at the 2021 UEFA Champions League final opening ceremony in May In August, she collaborated with Colombian singer Camilo on a song titled "999".

-Selena Gomez starred in and executive produced the Hulu mystery-comedy series Only Murders in the Building alongside Steve Martin and Martin Short, which premiered on Hulu in August 2021, and set the record for the most-watched comedy premiere in Hulu history.
+Selena Gomez starred in and executive produced the mystery-comedy series Only Murders in the Building alongside Steve Martin and Martin Short, which premiered on Hulu in August 2021, and set the record for the most-watched comedy premiere in the platform's history.

 Selena Gomez reprised the voice role of Mavis, and served as an executive producer, for the fourth and final installment in the Hotel Transylvania franchise, Hotel Transylvania: Transformania.